Human Trafficking in [Malawi] [other countries]

 PROVIDING RESOURCES FOR VICTIMS - In Malawi, police officers specially trained to recognize child victims of exploitation, including trafficking, are raising community awareness and helping grassroots organizations provide reintegration assistance for victims.
 Nearly 400 child protection officers in the country’s 27 local government districts are serving a critical role by monitoring communities for signs of trafficking, and they identify about half of the reported trafficking cases in Malawi.

-Mozambican gets 6 years for human trafficking1
+Mozambican gets 6 years for human trafficking

 Sauka in an interview yesterday said Katundu entered the country on October 1 accompanied by a boy aged 17 whom he convinced that he would be paid handsomely after helping him carry some clothes he was going to buy in Zomba.
 “But his going to Zomba was in search of a human market.